sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Initialize the form

-Next we want to pass inital values for _price_ and _cleaningFee_.
-For this we need to get the _cleaningFee_ from listing attributes under the _publicData_ key.
-Also, because _FieldCurrencyInput_ expects the value to be Money object we need to convert the value we get from Marketplace API back to instance of Money.
+Next, we want to pass inital values for _price_ and _cleaningFee_.
+For this, we need to get the _cleaningFee_ from listing attributes under the _publicData_ key.
+Also, because _FieldCurrencyInput_ expects the value to be a Money object, we need to convert the value we get from Marketplace API back to an instance of Money.

 ```jsx
 const getInitialValues = params => {